syncfusion-content/javascript-docs/js/Schedule/working-with-appointments.md

 ### Appointment Search

-The public method [searchAppointment](/js/api/ejschedule#methods:searchappointments) is used to search the appointments in the scheduler dataSource.
-It contains below four arguments such as search string, search field, filter operator and ignorecase.
+The public method [searchAppointments](/js/api/ejschedule#methods:searchappointments) is used to search the appointments in the Scheduler dataSource.
+It contains the below four arguments such as search string, search field, filter operator and ignorecase.

-**searchString** - It is used to search the given word / sentence with in the appointments data.
+**searchString** - It is used to search the given word/sentence within the appointment data.

-**fields** - It is the field, with which the search operation takes place.
+**fields** - It is the field with which the search operation takes place.
 It’s an optional argument.

-**filterOperator** – It contains the filter type like contains, greaterthan or lessthan.
+**filterOperator** – It denotes the filter type like `contains`, `greaterthan` or `lessthan`.
 It’s an optional argument.

 **ignoreCase** – It is a boolean value to set the search string as case sensitive or not.
 It’s an optional argument.